 For instance, you may look to someone’s education first, but there’s little to no relationship at all between years of education and job performance.
-Research has shown that when combined with cognitive ability, years of education only adds 1% gain in validity of predicting on-the-job performance.
+Research has shown that when combined with cognitive ability, years of education only adds a 1% gain in validity of predicting on-the-job performance.
 This is largely because many candidates for a given position will have similar levels of education.

 Job experience is a little stronger of a predictor than education, but it’s really only a useful predictor for people who are early in their careers.
-According to Frank L. Schmidt, combining cognitive ability with years of job experience can account for about 5% gain in validity when predicting job performance, but Schmidt also explained that job experience is a useful predictor for people who have between 0-5 years of experience.
+According to researcher Frank L. Schmidt, combining cognitive ability with years of job experience can account for about 5% gain in validity when predicting job performance, but Schmidt also explained that job experience is a useful predictor for people who have between 0-5 years of experience.
 After five years, the amount of job experience no longer serves as a useful predictor of job performance.
-Schmidt hypothesizes that this is because, after five years, a person’s job knowledge cannot increase at a high rate.
+Schmidt hypothesizes this is because, after five years, a person’s job knowledge cannot increase at a high rate.

 Don’t skip the resume screening process but do make sure you do it right.
-Focus on the areas that matter the most of the job at hand, which differs depending on the job and industry.
+Focus on the areas that matter the most to the job at hand, which differs depending on the job and industry.
 Try these tips from the Society of Human Resource Management.
 They explore some great strategies you can use in the process.

 It’s advisable to use multiple interviews in varying formats to really get a feel for the person you’re considering hiring.
 If you get stuck—or if you think your interviewing style could use some improvements—consider using one of PI’s Behavioral-Based Interview Guides to increase your ability to identify top candidates through interviews.